Search intent is the reason why people search on Google.

 - Who won the World Cup 2022?

-These are all searches that someone wants to make when they want to learn about something.
+These are all searches someone wants to make when they want to learn about something.

 When you’re building a blog, the most typical blog post you’ll ever write is an answer to a search with informational intent.